Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

     roughly 30 seconds to complete even on a modern cluster.
 This overhead makes it unsuitable for real-time data or interactive jobs.
-    The problem comes mostly from the fact that Hadoop monitoring processes only lives within a job, thus it needs to start and stop these processes each time a job is submitted, which in turns results in this major overhead.
+    The problem comes mostly from the fact that Hadoop monitoring processes only live within a job, thus it needs to start and stop these processes each time a job is submitted, which in turns results in this major overhead.
 Moreover, the brute force approach of maintaining fault tolerance by storing everything on HDFS is